10 Times Celebrity Couples Savagely Roasted Each Other on Social Media

 Ryan Reynolds & Blake Lively

-When Blake Lively turned 29, Ryan Reynolds trolled her by wishing Billy Ray Cyrus (whom she shares a birthday with) a happy birthday before tacking on his wife’s name at the end.
-A year later, when she turned 30, Reynolds wishes his wife a happy birthday by posting a couples Instagram of them with her cropped out of the picture.
-Of course, Lively received her sweet revenge when Reynolds turned 41 and Lively posted an Instagram of him with Ryan Gosling.
-Following in her husbands’ lead, Lively cropped Reynolds out and left Gosling in.
+When Blake Lively turned 29, Ryan Reynolds trolled her by wishing Billy Ray Cyrus (with whom she shares a birthday) a happy birthday before tacking his wife on at the end.
+A year later, when she turned 30, Reynolds wished his wife a happy birthday by posting a couple’s Instagram of them with her cropped out of the picture.
+Of course, Lively exacted her sweet revenge when Reynolds turned 41 and Lively posted an Instagram of him with Ryan Gosling.
+Following her husband’s lead, Lively cropped Reynolds out and left Gosling in.
 Can’t wait to see what happens on their b-days this year.

 Chrissy Teigen & John Legend

 Social media wouldn’t be complete without Chrissy Teigen roasting her husband, John Legend.
-Here are a few of her most epic roasts: When she jokingly filed for divorce after finding his old album artwork, when she laughed in his face for his misspelled name, when she exposed him for pretending to know about baseball, when she trolled him with fake nudes, and when she compared him to the cartoon character Arthur.
+Here are a few of her most epic roasts: when she jokingly filed for divorce after finding his old album artwork, when she laughed in his face for his misspelled name, when she exposed him for pretending to know about baseball, when she trolled him with fake nudes, and when she compared him to the cartoon character Arthur.

 Kim Kardashian & Kanye West

-Kim Kardashian paid homage to Kanye West’s bachelor days with this Instagram of her posing on the side of a bed like a “side chick” while her husband is fast asleep.
+Kim Kardashian paid homage to Kanye West’s bachelor days with this Instagram of her posing on the side of a bed like a “side chick” while her husband was fast asleep.

 Miley Cyrus & Liam Hemsworth

-In 2017, Liam Hemsworth thought he was earning brownie points when he posted a sweet selfie of him and his girlfriend, Miley Cyrus, who he called his “little angel” in the caption.
+In 2017, Liam Hemsworth thought he was earning brownie points when he posted a sweet selfie of him and his girlfriend, Miley Cyrus, whom he called his “little angel” in the caption.
 Not a fan of the way she looked in the picture, Cyrus called out Hemsworth for picking a bad angle of her and roasted him on her Instagram.

 MORE: How Hollywood’s Favorite Celebrity Couples Fell in Love